delphix/virtualization-sdk/README-dev.md

 The artifact produced by this repository is a set of Python distributions that make up the SDK.

-# Development process

-This repository is going through a lot of changes.
-It is being migrated to GitHub and open sourced.
-The development process will change throughout this process so please refer back to this README regularly to understand what the current development process is.

-At a very high level, our development process usually looks like this:

-1. Make changes to SDK and appgate code.
-Test these changes manually.
-Iterate on this until you have everything working.
-2. Publish a development build of the SDK to artifactory.
-3. Update the version of the SDK specified in the app gate.
-4. Publish a review for SDK code, and also publish a "provisional" review of appgate code.
-Address any feedback.
-5. Push the SDK code and publish new SDK builds to our internal servers.
-6. Finalize your appgate review.
-7. Push the appgate changes

-Not every type of change requires every step.

-These steps are described in more detail below.

 ## Background

 There are two parts of the SDK that are important to think about separately since they have slightly different workflows.

 1. The `tools` package is the SDK's CLI.
 This aids in plugin development, testing, and distribution.
 2. `common`, `libs`, and `platform` contain what are collectively called the "wrappers".
 These are vanilla Python classes that abstract the Virtualization API protobuf messages (published by app-gate) away from plugin developers.
 These expose the API plugin developers write against.

 All dependencies of a plugin must be packaged with the plugin including the protobuf messages (`dvp-api`) and the wrappers.
 This is done automatically by `dvp build`.

 This is what causes the slightly different workflows in development.
 Changes to `tools` are completely isolated from the Delphix Engine and wrappers changes only impact the plugin build.

-Unfortunately, at the moment _all_ SDK changes require an app-gate change.
-Currently BlackBox looks at a property file in the app-gate to determine which version of the SDK to install during tests.
-This will eventually change, but at the moment any SDK change needs to be accompanied by an app-gate change that, at a minimum, bumps this version.
+## Development process

+At a very high level, our development process usually looks like this:

+1. Create a fork of the delphix/virtualization-sdk repository.
+2. Clone the forked repository.
+3. Make changes to SDK code.
+Test these changes manually and with unit tests.
+Iterate on this until you have everything working.
+4. Commit your changes and build all Python package distributions.
+Make sure the version number of the packages is updated appropriately.
+5. Publish Python distributions to artifactory.
+7. Run blackbox against the newly uploaded SDK version.
+7. Publish a pull request to the delphix/virtualization-sdk once your code is ready for review.
+8. Once the pull request is approved, it will merged into delphix/virtualization-sdk repository.

+These steps are described in more detail below.

 ## Local SDK Development